GrizzlyCloud/grizzlycloudqt/README.md

 # GrizzlyCloud QT client

 GrizzlyCloud is a simplified VPN alternative for IoT (Internet of Things).
 Essentially it's just a client-server architecture that forwards your local TCP port requests to appropriate recipient.
 GrizzlyCloud QT client aims to provide a cross-platform support for those who find it suitable.
-For everyone there is client in [C language](https://grizzlycloud.com/wiki/doku.php?id=commands).
+For everyone there is a client library in [C language](https://github.com/GrizzlyCloud/grizzlycloudlib).

 # Requirements